What Elements Are Required for a Contract to Be Enforceable?

 If your legal issue requires the creation of a contract, Mullen Holland & Cooper P.A. can give you the support you need.
 We offer legal services in the areas of:

 Our Gastonia-based firm has been helping North Carolina and South Carolina individuals and businesses since 1950.
-Our legal team will work to ensure that your contract is clear, fair, and legally enforceable.
+Our legal team will work to ensure that your agreement is clear, fair, and legally enforceable.
 Call us today at 704-864-6751 or contact us online for a consultation with one of our experienced attorneys.